wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Concurrent Systems.md

 A set of [[Statics Analysis#Structural Analysis Static Equilibrium Point Forces Point Forces as Vectors|point forces]] is considered concurrent if all the [[Statics Analysis#Line of Action|lines of action]] of those forces all come together at a single point.
 	I.e. A concurrent force system is one where all forces acting on a body intersect at a common point, regardless of their directions.

+A concurrent force system specifically refers to a system where there are **multiple forces** acting such that their lines of action intersect at a single common point.

 Because the forces all act through a single point, **there are no [[Non-Concurrent Systems#Moments (i.e. Torque)|moments]] about this point**.
 	Because no moments exist, we can treat this body as a **particle**.
 		In fact, because real particles only exist in theory, most particle analysis is actually applied to extended bodies with concurrent forces acting on them.